samithawijesekara/samithawijesekara/README.md

 <!-- <img src="https://miro.medium.com/max/1360/1*IRGHmiGsa16stedQvIaZfw.gif" width="330" align="right"> -->

-- 📘 I've just finished my CS degree at **Uva Wellassa University of Sri Lanka**.
+- 💻 I'm currently working as a **Full-Stack Software Engineer**.
-- 💻 I'm currently working on **Full-Stack Software Engineering**.
+- 📘 I'm a Computer science graduate at **Uva Wellassa University of Sri Lanka**.
 - 😍 I'm looking to **collaborate with other developers for knowledge sharing**.
-- 🎯 2023 Goals: **Contribute more to innovative tech projects**.
+- 🎯 2024 Goals: **Contribute more to innovative tech projects**.
 - ☁️ I'm willing to expand my knowledge in **Mobile Development, Cloud Technologies, and DevOps Practices**.
 - 🤹 Fun fact: I mostly like to apply my knowledge to **real-life projects**.
 - ☕ **Coffeeholic** & **Music Lover**.